Local External Evaluator Training

 Opioid Awareness and Prevention: Protective Factors for Youth

 The opioid epidemic has become a national public health issue with an alarming increase in addiction, crime and deaths.
 This webinar – part 2 of the Opioid plenary session held at the 2018 ELO Conference in March – will highlight ways that out-of-school time programs can play a role in providing awareness to students and families on opioid prevention.
-There will also be continued discussion on protective factors that are needed to lead a drug-free life.

 Promoting Protective Factors with Youth and Families